vtexdocs/help-center-content/docs/tutorials/en/what-is-a-workspace.md

 ---
-title: What is a workspace?
+title: 'What is a workspace?'
 id: 68Ks5LAKEoqkaaWsuAyyaM
 status: DRAFT
 createdAt: 2019-01-24T20:45:41.702Z